dduuch/gerrit-k8s/DEVELOPING.md

 ### Initialize Gerrit

-Run the Gerrit image manually to initialize the Gerrit directories.
+If needed, run the Gerrit image manually to initialize the Gerrit directories.
 Paths vary by machine.

 ```
 docker run -it \